 0.0 0.4 0.6 0.8 1.0

-To back-transform the estimated average transformed proportion, we need to use the harmonic mean of the sample sizes:
+To back-transform the estimated average transformed proportion, we can use the harmonic mean of the sample sizes:

 res <- rma(yi, vi, method="FE", data=dat) pred <- predict(res, transf=transf.ipft.hm, targs=list(ni=dat$ni)) pred